Technology and Innovation (TE)

 We are also committed to exploring how Zero Emission vehicles can be delivered as part of alternative service provision such as DRT.

-Worcestershire County Council has successfully delivered a feasibility study around the use of camera technology in conjunction with pollution sensor technology to monitor individual vehicles that allows for significant improvements in monitoring.
+We have successfully delivered a feasibility study around the use of camera technology in conjunction with pollution sensor technology to monitor individual vehicles that allows for significant improvements.

 Subject to funding we also wish to explore how buses can become Euro VI compliant within the first phase of the BSIP (by the end of and want to set ambitious targets for improving the quality of vehicles within the County.